Whatever the season, the mighty sweet potato belongs on your plate.

 - Sweet potatoes have storage proteins called sporamins that are produced by the plants to help keep them safe.
 Eating sweet potatoes confers some of those benefits to your gastrointestinal tract.

 - The concentration of vitamin C, iron and other nutrients in sweet potatoes help bronchitis and are believed to be capable of warming up the body.

 - Its nutrient profile makes the sweet potato perfect for easing arthritis.
 In addition to eating them, use the water in which they were boiled to ease joint pain externally.

 - Sweet potatoes are cancer fighters.
 Beta carotene is a champion antioxidant and anti-carcinogen that works with the high vitamin C content to stop many types of cancers, mainly those of the colon, intestines, prostate, kidneys and other internal organs.
 Recent research on sweet potatoes has shown: Inhibition of cell proliferation in seven human adult cell leukemia-related cell lines, inducement of appropriate cell death in human tongue carcinoma cells, and growth inhibition and induction of appropriate cell death in leukemia cells by trypsin inhibitor from sporamin.

-And though it seems counter intuitive, sweet potatoes provide blood sugar control.
+- And though it seems counter-intuitive, sweet potatoes provide blood sugar control.
 In fact, they can actually improve blood sugar regulation, even in persons with type 2 diabetes.
-Research has shown the sweet potatoe can significantly increase blood levels of adiponectin, a protein hormone produced by fat cells, and it serves as a regulator of insulin metabolism and a preventer of heart attacks.
+Research has shown the sweet potato can significantly increase blood levels of adiponectin, a protein hormone produced by fat cells, and it serves as a regulator of insulin metabolism and a preventer of heart attacks.
 People with poorly regulated insulin and insulin insensitivity tend to have lower levels of adiponectin, and those with healthier insulin metabolism tend to have higher levels.

 Eating sweet potatoes